The Trail to Yesterday: Production

 Some filming took place at Arivaca, Arizona.

 Reception

 Like many American films of the time, The Trail to Yesterday was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors required cuts, in Reel 3, of Dakota shooting Blanco and his falling and, in Reel 5, of Duncan shooting an old man at the door.

+Preservation

+A complete print of The Trail to Yesterday is held by EYE Filmmuseum in the Netherlands.